* China manufacturing struggles in March but shows expansion

 * ISM, Markit manufacturing on tap

 * Medicines Co tumbles after court ruling

-NEW YORK, April 1 (Reuters) - U.S. stock index futures rose modestly on Tuesday, indicating the S&P 500 will climb for a third straight day, after the benchmark index closed its fifth straight quarter of gains and ahead of data on manufacturing.
+NEW YORK, April 1 U.S. stocks were poised for a modestly higher open on Tuesday, putting S&P 500 on track for a third straight advance, after the benchmark index closed out its fifth straight quarter of gains and ahead of data on manufacturing.

 * The S&P 500 rose 1.3 percent for the quarter, matching its longest quarterly winning streak since 2007, buoyed by gains Monday after Federal Reserve Chair Janet Yellen soothed concerns about an earlier-than-expected rate hike.

 * Investors will look to data on the manufacturing sector for an indication of the economy's health after lackluster data earlier in the year was attributed to a harsh winter.
 The final Markit manufacturing PMI for March is due at 9:45 a.m.
 EDT (1345 GMT) and the Institute for Supply Management's manufacturing reading for March is due at 10:00 a.m.
 (1400 GMT).